 It was well past noon and I still had things to see, so I crossed over the river and walked to see the 12th century, Romanesque Grossmunster.

 The Grossmunster, according to legend, was founded by Charlemagne after his horse stopped on the graves of three Christian martyrs.
 The three martyrs were tortured, beheaded and miraculously carried their own heads up the hill to this spot and commenced burying themselves.
 A beautiful, 15th century statue of Charlemagne, originally placed in the south tower, now sits in the crypt below the church.

-For 4CHF, you can climb to the top of the Grossmunster’s towers and enjoy a spectacular view of Zurich.
+For 5CHF, you can climb to the top of the Grossmunster’s towers and enjoy a spectacular view of Zurich.
 I don’t know why I even contemplated this since I have a paralyzing fear of heights.
 I watched little kids, fat old men and grannies pay their money and haul up the stairs.
 Surely, if they can do it, I can do it.
 Ha.
 I was doing quite well until the tiny stone steps turned into steep, ladder-like wooden steps.
 I stopped at one point to consider 1.
-Who does one call in Switzerland if you need to be blindfolded and carried down 187 steps?
+Who do you call in Switzerland if you need to be blindfolded and carried down 187 steps?
 2. What does a panic attack in a church tower look like from the street?
 3. What would I look like climbing backwards down the stairs, whilst sobbing loudly on my hands and knees?

 I eventually shamed myself into finishing the climb and was rewarded with spectacular views over the town and lake.
 I took quite a few pictures, but most were overexposed, blurry or taken through the barrier rails.
 Sorry!
 My hands were shaking and I couldn’t see.
 Haha.

 Back on terra firma, I found a tiny grocery store offering hot soup and sandwiches…